-This tour has come off the back of our highly successful custom tour in December 2023, the tour report of which will be available shortly.
+This tour has come off the back of our highly successful custom tour in December 2023 ndsheduled tour in November 2024.
 The tour centres around the Critically Endangered White-bellied Heron, a bird so many birders want to see, but due to the best timing of the year for the bird, haven't got many options.
-This tour is designed around seeing now just this stately bird, but also a number of others likely not seen on your previous visit to the Eastern Himalaya in the spring.
+This tour is designed around seeing just this stately bird, but also a number of others likely not seen on your previous visit to the Eastern Himalaya in the spring.
 Namely, Snowy-throated Babbler, Tawny-breasted Wren Babbler and a very real opportunity to see Sclater's Monal.

 On top of that, a post-tour extension has been set-up to see the 'Lisu Wren Babbler', a bird currently undescribed but once it is, will be a nice way to reflect on the tour from the comfort of your armchair!